needle-mirror/com.unity.live-capture/Documentation~/ref-window-connections.md

 Use the **Configure Firewall** button to automatically set up a dedicated inbound rule in your firewall so that you can connect apps from your local network with the current version of the Unity Editor you're using.

+>**Note:**
+>* This feature is only available on Windows.
->**Note:** This button appears only if the Unity Editor detects that your firewall is not optimally configured for Live Capture.
+>* The button appears only if the Unity Editor detects that your firewall is not optimally configured for Live Capture.

-See [how to setup your network](setup-network.md) if you encounter connection issues.
+See [how to setup your network on Windows](setup-network.md) if you encounter connection issues.

 ### Companion App Server